intenseye/intenseye-boun-workshop/README.md

 ![](logo.png)

-# Emotion and gender recognition
+# Emotion and gender recognition in browser
 > Intenseye Bogazici University Tech Summit Workshop

 This application is for demonstration of how to run deep learning models on the browser using javascript and Tensorflow.js